nf-core/eager/docs/usage.md

 ```

 For the two `min_allele_freq` parameters we specify that anything above 90%
-frequency is considered 'homozygous', and anything above 10% (but below 90%)
+frequency is considered 'homozygous', and anything above 10% (but below 90%) is
-is considered an ambiguous call and the frequency will be reported.
+considered an ambiguous call and the frequency will be reported.
+Note that you
+would not normally use this SNP table with these parameters for downstream
+phylogenetic analysis, as the table will include ambiguous IUPAC codes, making
+it only useful for fine-comb checking of multi-allelic positions.
+Instead, set
+both parameters to the same value (e.g. 0.8) and use that table for downstream
+phylogenetic analysis.

 With this, we are ready to submit!
 If running on a remote cluster/server, Make
 sure to run this in `screen` session or similar, so that if you get a `ssh`